 If you’ve got money to invest, real estate prices here are among the best values I’ve seen anywhere in the world.
-You can find houses for sale for under 20,000 euros and really nice places in prime areas still list for less than 100K euros in the real estate office windows.
+You can find rural houses or ski town studio condos for sale for under 20,000 euros and really nice places in prime areas still list for less than 100K euros in the real estate office windows.
+Compare those property prices to what you’re seeing right now in the United States, Canada, or UK!
 For more on that, see this post on living in Bulgaria prices.

 Are you one of the intrepid travelers who has been here?
 What did you find to be a great value among the travel prices in Bulgaria?

 Portions of this post were excerpted from the 5th edition of The World’s Cheapest Destinations book and some of the material from a few years back was updated in 2022.

 This post has some affiliate links, which will earn me a small commission for your purchase.
 You will not pay more than if you visited the site directly, but this helps offset the costs of providing free content.
 Thanks!

 Saturday 1st of October 2022

 What a beautiful place and delicious to try!